Same parsing tech Fortune 500 ATS systems use

 Need a federal resume template and writing guide?

-Our complete federal resume guide covers every required USAJOBS field, the OPM two-page rule, GS grade formatting, hours per week, and a step-by-step process for converting a private-sector resume to federal format.
+Complete federal resume guide covering every required USAJOBS field, GS grade formatting, hours per week, and converting private-sector resumes to federal format.

 Read the federal resume guide →